Airman Education and Commissioning Program (AECP)

 - Meet all the requirements for commissioning (physical, moral, fitness, etc.) listed in AFI 36-2013, chapter 1, and AFI 36-2005.

 - Meet the requirement for overseas retainability.
 For individuals at an OCONUS (overseas assignment) location, IAW AFI 36-2013, Table 1.2, rule 10, the applicant may not apply if the applicant does not apply before the 25th day of the 8th month before the date eligible for return from overseas (DEROS) month....translated: applicants must have approximately 8 months left on station by the package due date.
-The Military Personnel Flight (MPF) can help the applicant determine what the new DEROS will need to be to be eligible to apply.
+The Military Personnel Flight (MPF) can help the applicant determine what the new DEROS will need to be eligible to apply.
 If the applicant does not, they must request an extension through their normal base channels.
 If the applicant does not have enough time remaining on their assignment, they will be ineligible to apply for a commissioning program.

 Special rules apply for members with an Enlistment Bonus or Selective Reenlistment Bonus or for those who need a TOS or DEROS waiver.